redhat-cip/software-factory/docs/deploy.rst

  $ sudo pip install flake8 bash8
  $ sudo pip install -U tox==1.6.1 virtualenv==1.10.1 Sphinx oslosphinx

-The commands above also install the requirements to run the unit tests of some of the tools included in SF.
+The commands above also installs the requirements to run the unit tests of some of the tools included in SF.

 Edeploy-lxc must be installed to ease container provision based on